PackeTsar/freeztp/README.md

 	  - 5.1 The file name for the new TFTP request is based upon the hostname passed to the switch in the initial ("network-confg") file (example filename: "ZTP-22F1388804-confg")
   6. The ZTP server receives the new TFTP request and uses the requested filename to identify the requesting switch
 	  - 6.1 The ZTP server receives a TFTP request for a file based on a temporary hostname (example filename: "ZTP-22F1388804-confg").
 	  - 6.2 It uses this hostname to look up the discovery information (serial number) of the requesting switch (it was saved in step 4.4).
 This discovery information/ID can be referred to as the "real ID" of the switch.
-Once the real ID of the requesting switch is known, the ZTP server begins the process of merging the final configuration for the switch using the final-template and the Keystore/IDArrays.
+Once the real ID of the requesting switch is known, the ZTP server begins the process of merging the final configuration for the switch using the IDArray/Keystore and its associated template.
   7. The ZTP server uses the switch's real ID to assemble the final configuration and pass it to the switch to be loaded into the running-config
 	  - 7.1 The real ID is used to search through all of the Keystore IDs to see if one of them matches the real ID.
 If a Keystore ID matches, then the server proceeds to 7.3 with that Keystore ID.
 	  - 7.2 If there is no match between the real-ID and a Keystore ID, then the server looks to the IDArrays for a match.
 It searches through the ID list in each IDArray, once a match is found, the server resolves the real-ID to the IDArray Name and re-searches the Keystore IDs for a match using the resolved IDArray name.
 Once a match is found, the server continues to step 7.3 with the matched Keystore ID.
-	  - 7.3 Once a candidate Keystore ID is found the server performs a Jinja2 merge between the final-template and the key-value pairs in the matched Keystore ID.
+	  - 7.3 Once a candidate Keystore ID is found the server performs a Jinja2 merge between the key-value pairs in the matched Keystore ID and that Keystore ID's associated template.
 	  - This merged configuration is then passed to the switch via TFTP with the filename requested by the switch ("ZTP-22F1388804-confg" in this case).
   8. The switch loads this final configuration into its active running-config and begins normal operations
 	  - 8.1 If you configured static IP addresses in the final-template, then the switch starts using those static IPs and can be remotely accessible via them (assuming you also included config for AAA and SSH)